johnjackoleary/cfi-commonplace-book/Lesson Plans/Private/PPL3.4 Emergency Landings.md

 	2. Protect the passengers: Make sure seatbelts are on and secure
 	3. Remove energy slowly on landing: look for ways to absorb energy during landing (field of corn, brush), and reduce groundspeed as much as possible
 		1. Trying to minimize peak deceleration in controlled crash -- spread out the energy loss
+	4. Consider landing near road infrastructure given the option, for easier search and rescue
 7. Notes on best terrain selection
-	1. Roads are a tempting options, especially at night, but most large road carry a risk of manmade structures like electrical wires that will be hard to see from far away.
+	1. Roads are tempting options, especially at night, but most large roads carry a risk of manmade structures like electrical wires that will be hard to see from far away.
 Plus, there's traffic on the road -- it may not be your best option.
 	2. Read through additional comments from [[FAA]] in [[AFH Ch18]]
 	3. [Emergency Landing: Beach or Breakers?](https://www.youtube.com/watch?v=0LwGYBBhTss) from [[Paul Bertorelli]] of [[AVweb]]
 	4. [How to Crash Land An Airplane On A Freeway With Style and Grace And Survive](https://www.youtube.com/watch?v=99DomTe9JY4) from [[Paul Bertorelli]] of [[AVweb]]